 This was originally developed to support Sixty North’s publication efforts, so it may have behaviors that are specific to those needs.
 However, it should be generally useful for rst-to-md conversion.

-To demonstrate that, I added math support in my own fork.
+rst_to_md has the right approach.
+As evidence, I added math support in my own fork.
 It took 15 minutes.

 node.js.
 I will not be trying this for myself.